Unidata/science-gateway/openstack/readme.md

     boot.sh -n unicloud -k <key-name> -s m1.medium -ip 149.165.157.137
     ```

-    The `boot.sh` command takes a VM name, [ssh key name](#h:EE48476C) defined earlier, size, and IP number created earlier, and optionally a network name or UUID.
+    The `boot.sh` command takes a VM name, [ssh key name](#h:EE48476C) defined earlier, size, and IP number created earlier, and optionally an image UID which can be obtained with `glance image-list | grep -i featured`.
 See `boot.sh -h` and `nova flavor-list` for more information.

 2. SSH Into New VM